 Publish open access

 According to KI’s policy for open access, researchers at KI have to make their peer-reviewed publications openly and freely available.
 This should be done immediately, at the time of publishing when possible.
-This can be acheived by either publishing the article open access in a journal or by self-archiving the manuscript in an open archive.
+This can be achieved by either publishing the article open access in a journal or by self-archiving the manuscript in an open archive.

 Publish your article open access in a journal